Troy: Music is Universal

 “And truly appreciating people at the show,” adds Bledsoe.
 “People sharing music together is something that shouldn’t be forgotten.”

 “Music is universal,” says Bishop.
 “We’re going to go out here and play a song, and that energy from that song is getting dispersed into the universe, and it will never come back.
 It’s going to be there, and it’ll get transferred to something else.
 But each time you play live that’s human energy going out into the universe, and that’s the beauty of live music.
 Because society’s push on what music is - they’re trying to get everything that’s good about music into one two minute song - I just think music is a little bigger than that.”

 Ransom adds, “If all matter is vibrating, and music is vibrations, then the universe is music.”

 “Ask yourself this one question,” says Bishop.
 “Were you really put on this earth to work a nine to five job every day, to make a piece of paper to go spend on little materialistic items?
 Or were you here to learn from your experiences and take in everything you can, and actually follow what you’re passionate about?
 Because if you’re not, I think you’re just wasting time.
 And I think you’re just going to keep coming back here until you get it right.
 And you know my passion happens to be music.
 I think there’s so many great musicians, there’s tons of better musicians in Springfield than I am.
 There’s a lot of great people, but there can be a certain variable that they’re not up on stage right now.
 And I would say to them, go face your fears and go do it.
 Because what is fear?
 Fear is an illusion.
 As far as younger musicians, play as much as possible.
 Lock yourself in a room for three days, you know.
 That’s the beauty of being a kid.
 Having a guitar in your hands.”

 Watch for Troy's new album, due out later this year, and in the meantime, download Effective Immediately, on iTunes.

-All contents property of Deitra Productions
+All contents property of Deitra LLC

 Reproduction prohibited, permission only